Canon M6 vs Sony A5100

 |17.||Sony RX100||-||stereo / mono||-||-||micro||2.0||-||-||-|

 It is notable that the M6 has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M6 and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the M6 followed on from the Canon M5.
+The A5100 is a recent model that features in the current product line-up of Sony.
+In contrast, the M6 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.